Carbohydrates as energy sources

 Common mistakes to avoid

-Although carbohydrates are essential, their improper use can hinder performance.
+While carbohydrates are essential, their misuse can negatively impact performance.
 Here are some common mistakes:

-2. Lack of training : Don't test a new nutrition strategy on race day.
+- Lack of training : Do not test a new nutritional strategy on race day.

-5. Ignore individual tolerance : Absorption needs and capacities vary from person to person.
-Experiment with several options to find what works for you.
+- Ignoring individual tolerance : Needs and absorption capacities vary from person to person.
+Try several options to find what works best for you.

 Additional tips

-• Adjust your hydration : In hot weather, adjust your intake according to your sweating.
+- Adjust your hydration : In hot weather, adjust your intake according to your perspiration.

-Incorporating carbohydrates into your workout routine can make all the difference between reaching a goal or giving up halfway.
-In addition to improving your performance, it also impacts your recovery and overall well-being.
+Incorporating carbohydrates into your training routine can make all the difference between reaching your goal and giving up halfway through.
+Besides improving your performance, it also impacts your recovery and overall well-being.
 Take the time to test what works for you and enjoy the results.

-Want to boost your performance with optimal hydration and a high-performance carbohydrate intake?
-Discover RYD-02 , our range of drinks specially designed to fuel your effort while staying hydrated.
+Looking to boost your performance with optimal hydration and effective carbohydrate intake?
+Discover RYD-02 , our range of drinks specially designed to fuel your effort while keeping you hydrated.

 Sources: